Do Different Tracking Tasks Require Different Appearance Models?: Association

 where $\bm{o}_j$ indicates the observed (4D) state of the $j$-th detection.
 We observe that the Mahalanobis distance consistently outperforms Euclidean distance and IOU distance, likely thanks to the consideration of state estimation uncertainty.
 Using this metric also allows us to filter out unlikely matches by simply thresholding at $95\%$ confidence interval~\cite{deepsort}.
 We denote the filtering with an indicator function

 The threshold $\eta$ can be computed from the inverse $\mathcal{X}^2$ distribution.
 In our case the degrees of freedom of the $\mathcal{X}^2$ distribution is 4, so the threshold $\eta=9.4877$.

 \textbf{Association algorithm.} Algorithm~\ref{alg:asso} outlines the association procedure for a \emph{single timestamp}.
 The algorithm takes as input a set of tracklets $\mathcal{T} = \{1,...,N\}$ and detections $\mathcal{D} = \{1,...,M\}$.
 First, we predict the current states of the all tracklets using the Kalman Filter.
 Then we perform the main matching stage.
-During this stage, we compute a motion cost matrix $\bm{C}^m$ using Eq~\ref{eq:cm}, and compute an appearance cost matrix $\bm{C}^a$ using the RSM metric described in Section~\ref{sec:asso},
+In this stage, we compute a motion cost matrix $\bm{C}^m$ using Eq~\ref{eq:cm}, and compute an appearance cost matrix $\bm{C}^a$ using the RSM metric described in Section~2.4,

 The final cost matrix is the linear combination of the two cost matrices $\bm{C} = \lambda \bm{C}^a + (1-\lambda) \bm{C}^m$.
 We set $\lambda = 0.99$.
 A Hungarian solver takes the cost matrix $\bm{C}$ as input and outputs matches $[x_{i,j}]$.
 We then filter out unrealistic matches using Eq~\ref{eq:gate}.
 For the remaining tracklets and detections which failed matching, we perform a second matching stage using IOU distance as the cost matrix.
-Remaining tracklets and detections are output by the association algorithm.
-Further steps (described below) determine if a remaining tracklet should be terminated or if a new identity should be initialized from a remaining detection.
+Remaining tracklets and detections are output by the association algorithm, further steps (described below) determine if a remaining tracklet should be terminated or if a new identity should be initialized from a remaining detection.

-\textbf{Tracklet termination and initialization.} If a tracklet fails to be matched with a newly arrived detection with Algorithm~\ref{alg:asso}, we mark it as \textit{inactive}.
+\textbf{Tracklet termination and initialization.} If a tracklet fails to be matched with a newly arrived detection with Algorithm~\ref{alg:asso}, we mark it as inactive.
 To account for short occlusions, inactive tracklets can still be restored if they are found to be matching with a new detection.
-We record a timer for each inactive tracklet.
-Once a timer reaches $1$ second, its corresponding tracklet is removed from the tracklet pool.
+We record a ``lost age'' for each inactive tracklet.
+If the lost age is greater than a pre-given time, the tracklet would be removed from the current tracklet pool.
+The lost age is set to $1$ second in our experiments.

 If a detection fails to match existing tracklets with Algorithm~\ref{alg:asso}, it could correspond to a new tracklet.
 However, this would result in the creation of frequent brief ``spurious'' tracklets, containing one detection only.
-To cope with this issue, similarly to~\cite{deepsort} we only initialize a new tracklet if a new detection appears in two consecutive frames.
+To cope with this issue, similarly to~\cite{deepsort} we only initialize a new tracklet if a new detection appears in two consecutive frames (and the IOU between consecutive boxes is at least $0.8$).